 What Happens If I Am Injured in a Car Accident in Another State but Live in Pennsylvania?

 Being involved in a car accident is a situation that can give any person a large amount of stress, especially if severe injuries occur because of a car accident.
 A car crash that occurs in a state where you do not reside can become even more complicated depending on the circumstances.
 If you or a family member was involved in an out-of-state car accident, contact an experienced Philadelphia car accident lawyer today.
 We understand how a serious car crash can change your life, and we are here for you.
-The Reiff Law Firm is here to explain what happens if you are injured in a car accident in another state while residing in Pennsylvania.
+Our car accident attorneys are here to explain what happens if you are injured in a car accident in another state while residing in Pennsylvania.

 What to Do If You Were in an Out-of-State Car Accident